 The Verdict: Icon Status

 Durags have always been a part of my life.
 No one taught me how to use them—it just came naturally.
 I'm sure that speaks for many men and women around the world.
-From fresh Caesar cuts to braids, natural fros and every style in between, they have been counted on to help preserve and maintain black hair.
+From fresh Caesar cuts to braids, natural fros and every style in between, they have been counted on to help preserve and maintain Black hair.
 I also understand why they're such a recognizable object of personal style.
 Admittedly, I used to have a different durag to match every outfit (I have the family photos prove it).
 They have an ever-evolving influence and a legacy that is being handed down to newer generations.
 There are now festivals dedicated to them, with hundreds gathering in appreciation of the durag.
 They can be mundane or street couture masterpieces—it's always the same energy.
 Even if you never leave the house in one, you can't deny the importance of a good durag.
 It's the epitome of creating something from nothing.
 That's exactly what the culture is all about.
 Its place in history can't be erased.
 This is why the durag is a true icon.

 10 Tips on How to Care For Your Durag

-- A clean durag is also good skincare, so avoid dirt and bacteria that can affect your skin.
+Just like any other type of hair covering, durags also need to be taken care of to keep your hair and scalp happy and looking its best.
+A clean durag is also good skincare, so avoid dirt and bacteria that can affect your skin.

 - Avoid sharing durags with other people.